Sage-Bionetworks-IT/lambda-mips-api/README.md

 This microservice is designed to retrieve a chart of accounts from a third-party API and present the data in a useful format.

 Formats available:
-* A dictionary mapping all active and inactive accounts to their friendly names.
+* A dictionary mapping all active and inactive accounts to their friendly names (for debugging).
-* A list of valid values for our `CostCenter` tag.
-* A list of valid values for either `CostCenter` or `CostCenterOther` tags.
+* A list of valid tag values for either `CostCenter` or `CostCenterOther`.

 Since we reach out to a third-party API across the internet, responses are cached to minimize interaction with the API and mitigate potential environmental issues (e.g. packet loss).